HOW TO SPOT SIGNS OF ANXIETY IN YOUR CHILD

 By Ellie Barker

-When I asked Professor Cathy Creswell, a Clinical Advisor to Anxiety UK if it surprised her parents were being taught how to manage their children’s mental health at seven, she answered “no.”
+When I asked Professor Cathy Creswell, a Clinical Advisor to Anxiety UK if it surprised her parents were being taught how to recognise symptoms of anxiety in children under 10 (covering eating disorders, panic attacks and compulsive disorders), she answered “no.”

-This year a national survey of mental health in children and young people has been repeated for the first time since 2004, so soon we will be in a better position to see if anxiety in children is on the increase and if so why.
+In 2018, a national survey of mental health in children and young people was repeated for the first time since 2004, so soon we will be in a better position to see if anxiety in children is on the increase and if so why.

-However we must remember we are getting much better at spotting difficulties, which is also a good thing.
-We work with many parents and carers who tell us that they or other family members had similar difficulties in the past that were never recognized or acted upon.”
+However we must remember we are getting much better at spotting an anxious child, which is also a good thing.
+We work with many parents and carers who tell us that they or other family members were anxious children in the past and it was never recognised or acted upon.”

-But with the endless amount of clubs and after-school activities, plus the pressure of SATS tests bubbling away on the classroom sidelines, surely it is important that children are just allowed to ‘play?’
+But with the endless amount of clubs and after-school activities, plus the pressure of SATS tests bubbling away on the classroom sidelines, surely it is important that kids are just allowed to ‘play?’

 Professor Creswell says “It certainly fits with our understanding of anxiety to assume if children are in environments that instil a fear of failure then we will see increases in difficulties particularly among those children prone to anxiety.“

-So what are Professor Creswell’s tips for preventing and managing problems?
+So what are Professor Creswell’s tips for helping a child with anxiety?

-A lot of parents worry that by talking about a problem like anxiety they may make it worse.
-The important thing is to think not about ‘whether’ you talk about it but ‘how’ you talk about it?
+A lot of parents worry that by speaking to their child about anxiety they may make it worse.
+The important thing is to think not about ‘whether’ you talk about it but ‘how’ you talk about it.